jimmo/micropython/docs/library/ctypes.rst

         ...
     }

-Currently, ``uctypes`` requires explicit specification of offsets for each field.
+Currently, ``ctypes`` requires explicit specification of offsets for each field.
 Offset are given in bytes from the structure start.

 Following are encoding examples for various field types:

 * Scalar types::

-    "field_name": offset | uctypes.UINT32
+    "field_name": offset | ctypes.UINT32

   in other words, the value is a scalar type identifier ORed with a field offset (in bytes) from the start of the structure.